 Disenrollment is at the sole and absolute discretion of the Director.
 As a private school we reserve the right to disenroll a student under any of the following, but not limited to, circumstances.
 This is in keeping with one of our goals of doing what is best for all children.
-We will keep the parent informed to ensure the best communication.
+We will keep the parents informed to ensure the best communication.

 - A child's behavior consistently prevents the other children from learning - A child hits a teacher - A child deliberately harms another student - Tuition payments are not being fulfilled.
-Our philosophy is if you entrust us with your child, then you should respect us by paying on time. - A family does not follow the guidelines set forth in the parent-handbook (this would have to occur several times to reach this point)
+Our philosophy is if you entrust us with your child, then you should respect us by paying on time. - A family does not follow the guidelines set forth in the parent-handbook (this would have to occur several times to reach this point) - Child is consistently tardy coming to school.